A. Nothing - all of the Center's peer support programs are free for children and their families.

 A. Yes - Groups for parents and caregivers meet at the same time as our age appropriate peer support groups for children so families can all attend the Center together.
-Adults may choose to attend Bereaved Parents Group, Young Widow, Widowers and Partners Group, or Young Adult Group at our Portland service site.
+Adults may choose to attend Bereaved Parents Group or Young Adult Group in Portland, or the Young Widow, Widower, Partner Group in Portland or Sanford.

 A. All of our groups are based upon age.
 In our bereavement and T.L.C. programs we have groups available ages 3-6, 7-9, 10-13, 14-18 as well as parents and caregivers.
 In our T.L.C. program we also break up adults into two groups: one for caregivers and one for those with the illness.
 The groups meet simultaneously so the whole family can attend together.

 A. We provide referrals to other community services and individual or family counseling.
 We can also answer your questions, offer support and provide resources.

 A. We are glad to speak with you about how our programs may help your clients.
 We request that the family contact us directly if they would like to learn more.